 - The care of the worker’s spouse, child, or parent who has a serious medical condition

 An employee can take up to 26 work weeks of leave during a 12-month period to care for a family member injured on active military duty.

 Among the numerous complications and considerations under the FMLA, one of the most commonly asked about is the “key employee” exemption.
 In some cases, an employer may choose to “deny job restoration” after FMLA leave to someone who has been designated a key employee.
 Under the terms of the FMLA, a key employee is a salaried FMLA eligible worker who is among the top 10% of an employer’s highest paid employees within 75 miles of the employee’s worksite.

-To decline the return of a “key employee” after a leave period, an employer must determine that doing so would result in “grievous and substantial economic injury” to the employer’s operation.
+To decline the return of a “key employee” after a leave period, an employer must determine that not doing so would result in “grievous and substantial economic injury” to the employer’s operation.